 The Supplemental Nutrition Assistance Program offers nutrition assistance to millions of eligible, low-income individuals and families and provides economic benefits to communities.
 The program helps supplement the cost of their groceries with nutritious foods.
 Seeds and plants, which produce food, may also be purchased.
 Electronic benefits, that can be used like cash, are issued to purchase foods that can be prepared in the home.

-At Single Stop we facilitate the application process, including New applications, Recertifications, Periodic Reports, and Change Reports.
+We facilitate the application process, including New applications, Recertifications, Periodic Reports, and Change Reports.
 We also provide documentation assistance, benefit maintenance, and advocacy when necessary.

 Health Insurance - Affordable Care Act - ACA

 Through New York State of Health, the Official Health Plan Marketplace, individuals and families can compare and enroll in health coverage.
 It is the only place to get financial assistance provided by the federal government to lower the cost of your health coverage.
 Insurance affordability programs include: Medicaid, Child Health Plus, the Essential Plan, and more.
-Single Stop collaborates with Navigators to assist students with the enrollment process.
+We collaborates with Navigators to assist students with the enrollment process.

 Temporary Assistance for Needy Families - TANF

 Eligible families may receive up to 60 months of federally funded cash assistance under theTemporary Assistance for Needy Families(TANF).
 Single individuals without children may receive benefits under the New York State Safety Net Program (SNP).
 If you're eligible you may qualify for additional benefits.